Eraspace/TFM-finnish-TorD/dares.md

 ## These dares need translation:

-~~"I dare you go into EN/EN2 room 2 and spam this message 10 times: CHARLOTTE CHARLOTTE CHARLOTTE CHARLOTTE CHARLOTTE CHARLOTTE CHARLOTTE CHARLOTTE"~~

-~~"I dare you whisper a moderator a swear word."~~

-~~"I dare you tell your crush, or anybody in this room that you love him/her right now"~~

-~~"I dare you go into EN/EN2 room 1 and spam this message 10 times: I'M FLOODING REPORT ME!"~~

-~~"I dare you report a moderator for hacking"~~

-~~"I dare you create an account similar to that of an online moderator and use that account to whisper to the online moderator: Hallo buddy!"~~

-~~"I dare you tell your real life name to everybody in chat"~~

-~~"I dare you take a picture of your real life face and send it to everyone to see."~~

-~~"I dare you go into any #utility room with at least 3 people in it and crash the room."~~

-~~"I dare you give me, the questioner, every ball you have in your inventory, if you have any."~~

-~~"I dare you to disconnect and reconnect right now."~~

-~~"I dare you to say who would be your most likely crush among the players in this room we are in."~~

-~~"I dare you to give all your selfies to me right now, if you have any balls to do it via trade"~~

 "I dare you complete this map without cheating!"

 "I dare you type 'I LOVE YOU (username)' 30 times to a username in room/tribe in room chat or in tribe chat."